 Business Skill #5 ~ Bloggers Do Human Resource Management

-I am the only blogger that writes for my blog, so you may think it’s a one-woman show – and it was, for a while.
-But only because I’m a web and graphic designer!
-Bloggers need to hire out so many pieces of their operation, even from the start!
+I am the only blogger that writes for my blog, so you may think it’s a one-woman show – and it was, for a while – but only because I’m a web developer and graphic designer!
+Bloggers often need to hire out so many pieces of their operation, even from the start!

-Hiring someone to design your WordPress blog, do your brand logo, be your virtual assistant (VA) may sound like the simplest process, but I assure you it’s as time-consuming and nerve-wrecking as hiring an employee in “Corporate America.”
+Hiring someone to design your WordPress blog, design your brand logo, or be your virtual assistant (VA) may sound like the simplest process, but I assure you it’s as time-consuming and nerve-wrecking as hiring an employee in “Corporate America.”